 Introduction to Django Validators

-Validators can be used in Django in the models level or the level of the form.
+Validators can be used in Django at the model level or the level of the form.
 These validators are responsible for validating a field.
-The validators help to analyse the nature of the field with the value filled in the field.
-More importantly, these validators adjudicate the data being passed and post the errors onto the screen.
+The validators help to analyze the nature of the field with the value filled in the field.
+More importantly, these validators adjudicate the passed data and post the errors onto the screen.
 This is the key benefit of Django validators.
-The Django validators can be done using methods such as clean() or even using field-level validators.
+You can use clean() or field-level validators for Django validators.
 It depends on the validator message used.

 Syntax: